INBPA0315L/notes-2024/A201-oo-basics-1.md

 [↑ Back](./README.md)

-# `A201` - Defining classes
+# `A201` - OO Basics #1

 Defining classes.
 Defining fields.
 Overriding methods inherited from the `Object` class.
 Defining constructors.
-Visibilities.
-The `final` keyword on fields and variables.
 Reading and writing the `stdin` and the `stdout` in CSV format.

 ## Highlights